 - You can play on the pool table in Club Nouveau Riche.
 It’s just for fun, but see what high score you can get!

-- In the museum, the famous paintings American Gothic and Whistler’s Mother are replaced with robot heads.
-There is also a robot version of the well-known sculpture The Thinker.
+- In the museum, the famous paintings American Gothic (by Grant Wood) and Whistler’s Mother (by James McNeill Whistler) are replaced with robot heads.
+There is also a robot parody of The Thinker, a sculpture by Auguste Rodin.

 - The robot who throws the prizes out of the window in Miami is named Ventana, Spanish for window.